Greenwolf/social_mapper/README.md

 ![alt text](https://img.shields.io/badge/Python-3_only-blue.svg "Python 3 only")
 ![alt text](https://img.shields.io/travis/Greenwolf/social_mapper.svg "Travis build status")

+**This tool is no longer actively maintained, parts of it may still work and I will accept pull requests to keep it up to date**

 **WARNING: FACEBOOK NOW DETECTS THIS AFTER A FEW 100 SEARCHES, USE ONLY DISPOSABLE FACEBOOK ACCOUNTS**

 A Social Media Mapping Tool that correlates profiles via facial recognition by Jacob Wilkin ([Greenwolf](https://github.com/Greenwolf)).